Valkorz/CVToolBox/README.md

 1. **Generate Visual Studio Project Files**:
     - Open a Command Prompt or PowerShell window.
-    - Navigate to the project's root directory and create a 'build' folder:
+    - Navigate to the project's root directory and create Visual Studio project files:
         ```sh
-            mkdir build
-            cd build
-        ```
-    - Run CMake to generate Visual Studio project files:
-        ```sh
-            cmake ..
+            cmake .
         ```
 2. **Build the project**:
     ```sh